©2005-2019 Unimax Supply Co Inc. NY, NY

 The "Certificate" sent by some suppliers is misrepresented as proving that the jewelry is made from the material specified in the certificate.
 It is not allowed to be used like that.
 ASTM threatens to prosecute for misuse of such claims.

-A "Mill Certificate" only certifies a particular batch of material "hot from the over" as it were, valid for that ingot or mill product, as it is, direct from the foundry before being re-worked into any product.
-Additional processing is not "certified" because processing alters the characteristics of the mill product: threading, drilling, bending, anything fashioned out of the original product covered by the mill vcertificate.
+A "Mill Certificate" only certifies a particular batch of material "hot from the oven" as it were, valid for that ingot or mill product, as it is, direct from the foundry before being re-worked into any product.
+Additional processing is not "certified" because processing alters the characteristics of the mill product: threading, drilling, bending, anything fashioned out of the original product covered by the mill certificate.

 Consumers insisting on "Certificates" don't know that the certificate is intebded for the purchaser of-the-original product, from the mill and is provided, along with a report of the test results so the purchaser knows what they are buying.